OpenElectionData/gndem.org/terms-and-conditions.md

 GNDEM uses cookies to improve the user experience within the context of a single browser session or between site visits.
 Cookies may contain a “key” so that users do not need to login every time a new page is visited, or when returning to the GNDEM website from the same computer at a later date.

 * for site operation, for example to enable a user to access and update address information for our mailing list or a CV if it was submitted to apply for a vacancy;
-* to analyse use of the site by, for example, recognizing and counting the number of visitors and how they move around the site.This helps GNDEM to see what parts of our site are popular and which sections may need improving to make the experience better for users; and
+* to analyze use of the site by, for example, recognizing and counting the number of visitors and how they move around the site.This helps GNDEM to see what parts of our site are popular and which sections may need improving to make the experience better for users; and
 * to record the user’s visit to the site and the pages visited as well the links followed.We will use this to make the site more relevant to your interests.

 GNDEM does not use cookies for commercial marketing purposes and will not use cookies to collect personally identifiable information about you, but If you wish to restrict or block the cookies which are set by this site (or, indeed, on any other site) you can do this through your browser settings.
 The ‘Help’ function within your browser should tell you how.
 Please note that restricting cookies may mean that a user will not be able to take full advantage of all the features or services available on this site.